 German Shepherds Size

-If you know anything about German shepherds, you know that they are big, strong dogs.
+If you know anything about German Shepherds, you know that they are big, strong dogs.
 While they are far from the biggest dog breed, they were traditionally bred for size and strength, as both were important to the work that they did in the fields and as police dogs.
 But just how large is your German shepherd supposed to be?
-Here’s everything you need to know about German shepherds and their size:
+Here’s everything you need to know about German Shepherds size:

 Male German Shepherd Size

 The average male German shepherd is in between twenty-four and twenty-six inches tall and weighs in between seventy-seven and eighty-five pounds.
-For the average person, a male German shepherd will come up to at least his hip.
-If one of these dogs were to jump up, they would be at least as tall as the average person.
 While definitely not the biggest dog breed on record, these dogs are bred to be extremely strong and extremely fast.

 Female German Shepherd Size

 Female German shepherds are usually a little bit small than their male counterparts.
 The average female will be between twenty-two and twenty-four inches tall, and weight in between seventy and eighty pounds.
 Most dogs will get to this size by the time they are a year old.
 And while they might get to their full height by the end of their first year, many dogs will not fully bulk up to their full size and weight until they are at least two years old.

 As with any large dog, German shepherds are going to experience some health issues related to their size.
 One of the biggest common issues for large dogs is hip and elbow dysplasia.
 Even if your German shepherd never experiences these issues, they will likely develop some sort of joint-related problem.
 Arthritis is very common in older GSDs, because of the weight and pressure that has been put on their joints over time.
 Simply because of their size, even a fit, healthy dog who exercises regularly and eats a perfectly balanced diet can develop arthritis in his senior years.